oonyekpe/international-flag-game/README.md

 #### Implemented Features

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-It's easiest to break this section down into the header, footer, and each page/layer of your website.
-Call out any differences for mobile vs desktop presentations, include a screenshot of the implemented feature.

-Don't forget your 404 error page.

 #### Future Features
 One HTML Home page with interactive and functional features.
 - Game coded to generate two types of quiz games which the player can access by selecting one of two buttons.